1998 Thurston High School shooting: Shooting

 On May 21, Kinkel drove his mother's Ford Explorer to the high school.
 He wore a trench coat to hide the five weapons he carried: two hunting knives, his rifle, a 9×19mm Glock 19 pistol, and a .22-caliber Ruger MK II pistol.
 He was carrying 1,127 rounds of ammunition.

-Kinkel parked on 61st Street, two blocks from the school, then jogged to the campus, entered the patio area and fired two shots, one fatally wounding 16-year-old Ben Walker and the other wounding Ryan Atteberry.
-He went to the cafeteria and, walking across it, fired the remaining 48 rounds from his rifle, wounding 24 students and fatally wounding 17-year-old Mikael Nickolauson.
-Kinkel fired a total of 50 rounds, 37 of which struck students, and killed two.
-300 students were present during the event.
+Kinkel parked on 61st Street, two blocks from the school, then jogged to the campus, entered the patio area and fired two shots, fatally wounding 16-year-old Ben Walker and wounding another.
+He went to the cafeteria after turning down the hallway and, walking across it, fired the remaining 48 rounds from his rifle, wounding 24 students and killing 17-year-old Mikael Nickolauson.
+Kinkel fired a total of 51 rounds, 37 of which struck students, and killed two.
+Three hundred students were present during the event.

 When Kinkel's rifle ran out of ammunition and he began to reload, wounded student Jacob Ryker tackled him, assisted by several other students.
 Kinkel drew the Glock from his belt and fired one shot before he was disarmed, injuring Ryker again as well as another student.
 He yelled at the students, "Just kill me!"
 The students restrained Kinkel until the police arrived and arrested him.
 A total of seven students were involved in subduing and disarming Kinkel.
 In custody, Kinkel retrieved a knife that was secured on his leg and attacked a police officer, begging to be fatally shot.
 The officer subdued him with pepper spray.

 Nickolauson died at the scene; Walker died after being transported to the hospital and kept on life support until his parents arrived.
 The other students, including Ryker, were also taken to the hospital with a variety of wounds.
 Ryker had a perforated lung, but he made a full recovery.
 He received the Boy Scouts of America Honor Medal with Crossed Palms for his heroism on the day of the attack.

 Relief and aftermath

 In the wake of the shooting, over 200 counselors volunteered and over $400,000 of aid money was given in the form of the Thurston Healing Fund.
-A scholarship was created for Thurston High School graduates in remembrance of the shooting.
-In 2003, a permanent memorial was created and dedicated at Thurston High School in memory of the event—the Thurston Memorial.
+A scholarship was created for school graduates in remembrance of the shooting.
+In 2003, a permanent memorial was created and dedicated at the school in memory of the event.
+It has a curved wall and a plaque with the names of the two students killed; plans to also include Kinkel's parents' were dropped after debate.

-Perpetrator

-Kipland Phillip Kinkel (born August 30, 1982), is the second child of William and Faith (née Zuranski) Kinkel.
-He has an older sister, Kristin.
-His parents were both Spanish teachers.
-Faith taught Spanish at Springfield High School, and William taught at Thurston High School and Lane Community College.

-There was a widespread history of serious mental illnesses in both sides of the family.
-The parents concealed this from psychologists.